Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Invitation/Lionsberg Invitation.md

 The Game exists within the Context of **a shared multi-generational legal and governance commons** *that no one owns*, which we steward and cultivate together for the benefit of our future [[Selves]] and [[Future Generations]].

-As a [[Participant]], and eventually a Member and Citizen, you will become a co-creator and co-steward of a Movement, a Community, a Vision, a System, a Structure, and a Plan bigger than us all.
+As a [[Participant]], and eventually a Member and Citizen, you will become a co-creator and co-steward of a shared Movement, a Community, a Vision, a System, a Structure, and a Plan.

 This unifying structure and commons allows for the entire cycle of emergence and co-creation to manifest in a safe, secure, and properly structured ecosystem that can benefit both us and the future generations we [[Pass The Baton]] to.